-- Kali Linux Advanced Penetration Testing and Security Auditing Suite,
+- Kali Linux Advanced Penetration Testing and Security Auditing Suite7,

-- and Rapid 7 Nexpose Vulnerability Scanner to name just a few.
+- and Rapid 7 Nexpose Vulnerability Scanner5 to name just a few.

 Our methods include utilizing our own custom scripting for network discovery in addition to leveraging several free tools that are openly available on the Internet for various types of network reconnaissance.
 The concept of utilizing this type of methodology is to collect information about your business’s resources in very much the same way and attacker would do before leveraging an attack on your systems.

 Many attackers will leverage various methods of credential manipulation in order to gain higher levels of network or system access.
 Therefore, authenticated and unauthenticated vulnerability assessments are required in order to provide in depth detail as to what an attacker can see, as well as compromise with various credentials.
 By performing these extensive tests, we are able provide the appropriate consulting necessary for identifying and managing real-world internal and external threats to your organization.